-Relationship Between Cohesion And Reading Text
+Relationship between Cohesion and Reading Text

 Reading texts may be easy for readers to understand if they are written cohesively.
 It means that sentences and paragraphs in the text tie together by cohesive ties.
 The reading texts that are written not cohesively may create ambiguity to the readers.
 It may make the readers misunderstand to the messages.
 It can be said that cohesion is important factor that makes reading texts readable.
 Reading texts will function as a medium in the instruction if the reading texts are good in cohesion.
 The cohesion in the reading texts must be compatible.

 Cohesion can be used to be a consideration whether the text is good or not.
-The text is considered to be a good reading text if it is written cohesively and vice versa, the text will be considered not to be a good one if it is not written cohesively cohesive devices of reading texts.
-It is also descriptive in the sense that this study is intended to describe the realization of cohesiveness of those reading texts.
+The text is considered to be a good reading text if it is written cohesively and vice versa, the text will be considered not to be a good one if it is not written cohesively.